Wolff-Parkinson-White Syndrome Treatment & Management

 Long-term oral medication is the mainstay of therapy in patients not undergoing RF ablation.
 Response to long-term antiarrhythmic therapy for the prevention of further episodes of tachycardia in patients with WPW syndrome remains quite variable and unpredictable.
 Some drugs may paradoxically make the reciprocating tachycardia more frequent.

-Dual-drug therapy has been used, eg, procainamide and verapamil (class Ia and IV).
-Class Ic drugs (eg, flecainide, propafenone) or class III drugs (eg, amiodarone, sotalol) are reasonable choices.
+Class Ic drugs (eg, flecainide, propafenone) are typically used with an AV nodal blocking agent in low doses to avoid atrial flutter with a 1:1 conduction. class III drugs (eg, amiodarone, sotalol) are also reasonable choices, although these agents are less effective for altering accessory pathway conduction properties.
 Class Ic drugs should not be given if the patient has structural heart disease (coronary artery disease, myocardial infarction, congestive heart failure, left ventricular hypertrophy).
 Class Ic drugs are typically used with an AV nodal blocking agent.

 The best long-term plan is to not use drugs at all.
-All patients who have symptomatic WPW syndrome should be referred for EPS and considered for ablation, which has a very high cure rate and a low complication rate.
-Patients who have asymptomatic APs with short refractory periods (< 240 ms) are poor candidates for medical therapy and are best treated with ablation as well.
+All patients who have symptomatic WPW syndrome should be referred for electrophysiologic studies (EPS) and considered for ablation, which has a very high cure rate and a low complication rate.
+Patients who have asymptomatic APs with short refractory periods (<240 ms) are poor candidates for medical therapy and are best treated with ablation as well.

 In pregnancy, the safest options for antiarrhythmic therapy are sotalol, which has a class B rating, and flecainide, which has a class C rating but has been safely used in many patients.